 Summary: This article discusses all macOS Catalina known issues and solutions you want to know, from hardware or apps that won't work after macOS Catalina update to data loss, especially Mac not booting problems.

 Apple has just released the latest macOS Catalina 10.15, and many enthusiastic users would like to install the newest macOS on their Mac.
 Nevertheless, you probably are suffering from some annoying Catalina problems.
-For example, you can't download/install macOS Catalina, apps won't work, iCloud is not available, you have connectivity issues with macOS Catalina, etc.
+For example, you can't download/install macOS Catalina, apps won't work, iCloud is not available, or you have connectivity issues with yout WiFi or Bluetooth on macOS Catalina.

 Therefore, this post discusses some common macOS Catalina upgrade issues that you're concerned with as well as how to fix these problems.
 Now, let's check the table below and see if you can find a solution to your problem.